How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

-A “like” is how a user raises their hand and says they want to see updates from your business in their News Feed.
+A “like” is how a user raises their hand and intentionally chooses to see updates from your business in their News Feed.

 In this section, we’ll give you some practical strategies to get Facebook Page likes from the moment your Page goes live and how to grow that demand into the future.

 If you need Page likes to master Facebook marketing, that brings up a good question: Why not just buy them?

 Don’t believe this is a real dilemma?
 Go ahead and Google “buy Facebook likes.”
 You’ll find pages upon pages of external services selling packages of likes for a flat fee.
 And for some, it may seem like a quick and easy way to make your business look credible.